salihozkara/MD/Database-tables.md

 ### AbpSecurityLogs

-This table is useful for auditing and troubleshooting the application, by providing a history of who did what and when.
+This table is used to log important operations and changes related to user accounts, allowing users to save the security logs for future reference.

 ---